Hofmannl/GraphAndLLMbasedRedundancyAnalysis/README.md

 ## Env

-You have to create an *.env*-file in the *src_gpt_approach* folder.
+You have to create a *.env*-file in the *src_gpt_approach* folder.
 The following entries have to be considered:

-- OPENAI_API_KEY (Enter here your API key)
+- OPENAI_API_KEY (Enter your API key here)
 - MODEL_VERSION (GPT 3.5 = gpt-3.5-turbo points to gpt-3.5-turbo-0125, GPT-4o = gpt-4o-2024-05-13)
 - TPM (Tokens-Per-Minute)
 - RPM (Requests-Per-Minute)
 - TOKEN_DELTA (Approximation of the Request Size to avoid GPT "Deadlocks")
 - TEMPERATURE (e.g. 0.2)
-- OUTPUT_EXCEL_NAME_WITH_JUST_TEXT #Insert here the name of the .xlsx-file which stores the results of results from without annoations
+- OUTPUT_EXCEL_NAME_WITH_JUST_TEXT #Insert here the name of the .xlsx-file which stores the results of results from without annotations
-- OUTPUT_EXCEL_NAME_WITH_ANNOTATIONS #Insert here the name of the .xlsx-file which stores the results of results from with annoations
+- OUTPUT_EXCEL_NAME_WITH_ANNOTATIONS #Insert here the name of the .xlsx-file which stores the results of results from with annotations
-- OUTPUT_EXCEL_NAME_WITH_TEXT_AND_ANNOTATIONS #Insert here the name of the .xlsx-file which stores the results of results from with plain annoations
+- OUTPUT_EXCEL_NAME_WITH_TEXT_AND_ANNOTATIONS #Insert here the name of the .xlsx-file which stores the results of results from with plain annotations
-- OUTPUT_EXCEL_NAME_JUST_TEXTUAL #Insert here the name of the .xlsx-file which stores the results of results from with plain annoations
+- OUTPUT_EXCEL_NAME_JUST_TEXTUAL #Insert here the name of the .xlsx-file which stores the results of results from with plain annotations
-- OUTPUT_EXCEL_STRICT_REDUNDANCY_NAME_JUST_TEXTUAL #Insert here the name of the .xlsx-file which stores the results of results from with plain annoations
+- OUTPUT_EXCEL_STRICT_REDUNDANCY_NAME_JUST_TEXTUAL #Insert here the name of the .xlsx-file which stores the results of results from with plain annotations
-- OUTPUT_EXCEL_NAME_WITH_STRICT_ANNOTATIONS #Insert here the name of the .xlsx-file which stores the results of results from with strict annoations
+- OUTPUT_EXCEL_NAME_WITH_STRICT_ANNOTATIONS #Insert here the name of the .xlsx-file which stores the results of results from with strict annotations
 - THRESHOLD_REPAIR (Any number of repairs, e.g., "3")
 - THREADING ("1" = ON, "2" = OFF)
 - THREAD_MULTIPLICATOR (Any number for thread multiplication > 0)